HITRUST Essentials, 1-year (e1) Validated Assessment + Certification FAQs

 No. Just a HITRUST certification.

-Can the MyCSF Compliance and Reporting Pack for HIPAA be run against e1 Assessments?
+Can the MyCSF Compliance and Reporting Pack for HIPAA be run against i1 or e1 Assessments?

-No, the MyCSF Compliance and Reporting Pack for HIPAA cannot be run against e1 Assessments.
-The MyCSF Compliance and Reporting Pack for HIPAA can be run against r2 Assessments.
+No, the MyCSF Compliance and Reporting Pack for HIPAA cannot be run against i1 or e1 assessments.
+The MyCSF Compliance and Reporting Pack for HIPAA can be run against r2 assessments.

 Can e1 Validated Assessment deliverables be shared via the HITRUST Results Distribution System, and can they be shared through the HITRUST Assessment XChange?